pravin-mishra123/devTinder_fullStack_webapp/homework.md

 - Install bcrypt package for paswword hash => npm i bcrypt
 - Create a passwordHash using bcrypt.hash & save the user is encrypted password
 - Explore more about the bcrypt library => https://www.npmjs.com/package/bcrypt
+- Create login API - POST api
+- Compare password and throw if email or password is invalid.